 * Astral says BCE deal should close by June, end July latest

-TORONTO, April 11 (Reuters) - Two of Canada's biggest independent media companies handed in very different earnings report cards on Thursday, with profits at Corus Entertainment Inc plunging 81 percent while rival Astral Media Inc reported a 9 percent jump in earnings.
+TORONTO, April 11 Two of Canada's biggest independent media companies handed in very different earnings report cards on Thursday, with profits plunging at Corus Entertainment Inc while rival Astral Media Inc's earnings jumped 9 percent.

-Astral, which is waiting for regulators to rule on a revised proposal to be acquired by BCE Inc, Canada's biggest telecom provider and owner of the CTV television network, said growth at its main television operation and smaller outdoor advertising unit more than offset a slip in radio revenue.
+Astral, which is waiting for regulators to rule on a revised proposal to be acquired by BCE Inc, said growth at its main television operation and smaller outdoor advertising unit more than offset a slip in radio revenue.

-By contrast, Corus said earnings, already hurt by poor television unit performance, were affected by a C$25 million pre-tax charge on a debt refinancing that should place the company on firmer financial footing.
+By contrast, Corus revealed a debt refinancing that further undercut quarterly earnings already hurt by poor television unit performance, but should place the company on firmer financial footing.

-The two companies compete to sell their television content to cable and satellite companies, and each owns radio stations.
+The two companies compete to sell their television content to cable and satellite companies, and each own radio stations.

 Astral is the single largest provider of content to BCE, which has moved aggressively to secure ownership of news, sports, films and other content distributed via its television and Internet services.

 Astral and BCE hope to close their deal by the start of June, but gave themselves rights to postpone it until the end of July.